SenSE: Semantic-Aware High-Fidelity Universal Speech Enhancement: Method

-where $ s $ denotes the semantic tokens of speech, $ e $ represents the speech embeddings extracted by the audio encoder, and $ n $ indicates the total number of frames in the input speech sequence.
+where $s$ denotes the semantic tokens of clean speech, $e$ represents the speech embeddings extracted from the degraded speech by the audio encoder, and $n$ indicates the total number of frames in the input speech sequence.

-It is worth noting that we first freeze the audio encoder and train only the language model.
-However, a frozen audio encoder is not fully suitable for the speech enhancement task.
-Therefore, after training the language model, we freeze it and then perform moderate fine-tuning of the audio encoder, which proves beneficial for improving the overall performance of the model.

 At inference time, a sequence consisting of the start-of-sequence symbol, the speech embeddings, and the turn-of-token indicators is provided to the SASLM as a prefix.
 The model then generates the semantic tokens corresponding to the clean speech via next-token prediction.
+In addition, when reference speech is available, it is converted into reference tokens using the $\mathcal{S}^3$ Tokenizer, which are then used in the flow matching stage to facilitate the alignment between semantic and acoustic cues.